 Sales Tax: Sales tax is 6%.

-Property Taxes: Kentucky is 45th highest state in terms of per capita property taxes collected.
+Property Taxes: Kentucky is 36th highest state in terms of property taxes as a percent of home value (tax-rates.org) and 46th highest on a per capita basis (TaxFoundation.org)

 Estate and/or Inheritance Taxes.
 Kentucky has an inheritance tax, but spouses, parents, children, grandchildren and siblings are all exempt.

 Kentucky has a list of 8 certified retirement communities chosen in its certified retirement communities program.
 The eight include: Glasgow, Danville, Campbellsville, Madison, Maysville, Murray, Morehead, and Richmond.

 Some cities and towns in Kentucky are extremely popular as retirement communities.
 Some are located near very large man-made lakes, while others are identified as college towns.